thegapchessclub/site.thegapchessclub.org.au/content/posts/20190208-prize-night.md

 ### Club Prize Night

-On the evening of The Gap Chess Club Prize night, we will be presenting the winners of the club tournaments for 2018.
-Awards include some of the club's chess clocks that are no longer used, but in full working condition.
-There will also be a trophy for a casual tournament held on the night.
+This coming Friday (15 February) is The Gap Chess Club Prize night we will be presenting the winners with trophies of the club tournaments for 2018.

+We will also be announcing additional prizes for the 2019 tournaments.

 ----